 The 10 slots are full time and require an MD or foreign equivalent

 An M.D. or foreign equivalent is required.
 The individuals in these positions will also be expected to pursue academic scholarship through participation in research, development of curricula, and/or authoring manuscripts in peer-reviewed journals.
-Psychiatry is a "focus program
+Psychiatry is a "focus program" at SCH, such that it is both a hospital and university priority.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergraduate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.